Table of Contents

 - When everything is rightly done, a blue LED next to “Running” on the front interface of RT Box 1 will light up.
 For other RT Box variants (e.g., RT Box 2 used here), the LCD will display the name of the subsystem being simulated in addition to the current CPU cores’ processing time.

-The following are the steps to compile and load the control algorithms to the B-Board PRO:
+The following steps outline how to compile and load the control algorithms onto the B-Board PRO.
+More information on how to program and operate imperix controllers is provided in PN138:

 - The subsystem containing the control side must also be enabled for code generation.
-Right-click on the controller subsystem and selected subsystem–> execution.
-Then check “enable code generation”, as shown in Fig. 9.
+Right-click on the controller subsystem and select subsystem–> execution.
+Then check “enable code generation”, as shown in Fig. 8.

 - Open Coder → Coder Options, then choose “imperix controller” from the panel on the left (under the model name).